graffititracker/ym4r_gm/README.md

 ### Naming conventions
-The names of the Ruby class follow the ones in the JavaScript Google Maps API v2, except for GMap2, which in Ruby code is called simply GMap.
+The names of the Ruby class follow the ones in the JavaScript Google Maps API v2, except for google.maps.Map, which in Ruby code is called simply GMap.
 To know what is possible to do with each class, you should refer to the documentation available on Google website.

 On top of that, you have some convenience methods for initializing the map (in the GMap class).
 Also, the constructors of some classes accept different types of arguments to be converted later in the correct JavaScript format.
 For example, the +GMarker+ aclass accepts an array of 2 floats as parameter, in addition of a GLatLng object, to indicate its position.
 It also facilitates the attribution of an HTML info window, displayed when the user clicks on it, since you can pass to the constructor an options hash with the *:info_window* key and the text to display as the value, instead of having to wire the response to a click event yourself.